rust-lang/rust-forge/src/triagebot/pr-assignment.md

 ### Rerolling

-If you want to reroll a different reviewer based on the file diff of a pull request (in other words, if you want to replicate what happens when you open a PR without an explicit `r?`), you can use the `@rustbot reroll` command.
+If you want to assign the pull request to a different reviewer based on its file diff (in other words, if you want to replicate what happens when you open a PR without an explicit `r?`), you can use the `@rustbot reroll` command.

 ## Configuration